 My mom introduced me to Norwex products awhile back and I cannot believe how well they work at cleaning glass!
 (And no, this is not a sponsored post- and I do not sell Norwex).
 The best part is, you do not use any glass cleaner, just water.

-How to Use Your Cloths to Clean Glass
+How to Use Your Norwex Cloths to Clean Glass

 Get the blue microfiber cloth wet; not dripping wet, just wet it down and wring it out.
 Wipe down your mirror or window, or whatever you’re cleaning.
 Then use the “magic” purple window cloth.
 It acts like a squeegee, removing all the water and gross grime with it.
-I used to use paper towels to wipe down my glass and it would leave lint behind everywhere!
+I used to use paper towels to clean my glass and it would leave lint behind everywhere!
 Not with these cloths, it leaves a streak-free, lint-free shine.
-Here’s my children’s bathroom mirror before cleaning- all those blurry spots are splattered toothpaste, or just “child grime”.
+Here is my children’s bathroom mirror before cleaning- all those blurry spots are splattered toothpaste, or just “child grime”.

 It is best to wait on washing your Norwex cloths until they are noticeably dirty, or have cleaned up a germ-infestation.
 When the time comes to wash your cloths, throw them in with your towels and wash in hot water.
 Do not use fabric softener as this removes some of their cleaning/antibacterial properties.
 Allow them to air dry.
 Do not dry in the dryer.
 That’s it!